Welcome to the Hochberg Middle School

 Hochberg Middle School Technology

 Posnack School is a leader in the use of educational technologies to improve learning and engage students.
 All classrooms are equipped with interactive whiteboards, offering teachers new ways to inspire learning and unleash creativity.
 In the middle and high schools, Posnack students participate in our One-to-One Tablet PC Program.
-This innovative program, which makes use of DyKnow interactive learning software, enables unprecedented levels of collaboration and participation.

 Benefits of Posnack School Technology Initiatives: